robolyst/osquant/content/papers/understanding-bond-etf-returns/index.md

 This is similar to the [Black-Karansinski interest rate model](https://en.wikipedia.org/wiki/Black%E2%80%93Karasinski_model) (BK).
 The BK model assumes that the logged interest rates follow a stochastic mean reversion processed called the [Ornstein-Uhlenbeck process](https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process).
 Here we're going to drop the mean reversion assumption and just model the changes as a random process.

-Using this lognormal interest rate model, we can simulate a return distribution with:
+Using this log-normal interest rate model, we can simulate a return distribution with:

 ```python
 def sim_etfret(rate, mu, std, samples):